 The Zeiss Batis Prime lenses are native E-Mount lenses (no adapter is required).
 AF Performance is not compromised and optical performance is excellent.

-The only filters I use on a regular basis are ND filters.
+The only ‘screw-on’ filters I use on a regular basis are ND filters (I will use the NiSi filters systems when I need to use these in conjunction with polarising and/or graduated filters).
 I prefer to use fixed density (rather than variable) so will use one of three ND filters for my FE 1635 F4, FE 35 F1.4 and Zeiss 2.8/18 lenses.
 These ND filters will allow me to either shoot movies with the aperture wide open in bright ambient conditions, while maintaining a 1/50 second shutter speed, or create long exposures (30 seconds and longer) at dawn and dusk.
 The 72 mm filter thread of the FE 16-35 ZA is also shared by the FE70200F4 G. The Zeiss 2.8/18 uses a 77mm thread which is shared by the FE 100-400 GM and FE 24-105 G lenses.

 The Hoya ProND 1000 extends the shutter speed by approximately 10 stops, e.g. a 1/30-second exposure without the filter extends the shutter speed to 30 Seconds with the filter attached.